Vitorcastanhos/practical-project-0/README.md

 # 💻 Usage

-1. You can open the project using the link from Git Hub: https://vitorcastanhos.github.io/Static-page-0/#
+1. You can open the project using the link from GitHub: https://vitorcastanhos.github.io/Static-page-0/#

 <br/>